wilmix2/NSTAR/README.md

 # NSTAR
 ========

-NSTAR  is  invented by  wilmix   jemin  j focused  for remotewebapplication   in   JDollar P.L  for   DOTNET Platform.
+NSTAR Framework  is  invented by  wilmix jemin  j  at  Dotnet  and it is  the  best  Framework and  it  is   focused  on     Mobile  Webapplication  and  MobileApps  with  Dotnet frameworks,  and  it  has  Advanced Oops.
+It  also  supports obfuscation, Code Security, and it  is Learnable .

 SYNTAX: